 Taking the time to ask the right questions will ensure that you get a system that truly fits your needs and budget – which works as intended when necessary.

-You can meet Scott and the Firetrace International team at Bauma, Hall C4 Stand 515/C from 11 to 17 April.
+You can meet the Firetrace team at Bauma, Hall C4 Stand 515/C from 11 to 17 April.

 Next up on the Firetrace International blog – read how not all listings and approvals are created equal and see what you should look out for.